mrDIMAS/DmitrysEngine/README.md

 Experimental C99 cross-platform single-compilation-unit (SCU) 3D game engine with absolute minimum of external dependencies.

-Please note, that this engine is at very early development stage and some features maybe very brittle.
-In the `./test` folder you can find the game I'm writing using this engine.
+Please note, that this engine is at early development stage and some features maybe very brittle.
+[Here](https://github.com/mrDIMAS/Shooter) you can find 3d shooter game that I writing using this engine.

 ## Features
 * Single compilation unit - no need to build as separate library: just add `de_main.h` and `de_main.c` to your project.